ivanliu1989/SwiftKey-Natural-language/Milestone_report_rubric/SwiftKey_NLP_Milestone_Report.md

 In this report, the basic research like preprocess of raw data, preliminary statistics/visualization analysis, plans for algorithm and applications will be introduced so that reader can have an overall concept regarding the project and where the project is heading to.

-> Following flowchart gives us the main steps will be included of SwiftKey's NLP project.
+> Main steps of SwiftKey's NLP project.

 ![Flowchart of project.](/Users/ivan/Work_directory/SwiftKey/SwiftKey-Natural-language/Milestone_report_rubric/flowchart.png)

 ### Preprocess
-The preprocess for text mining mainly includes cleaning, tokenization and stemming.
+The preprocess for text mining mainly includes **cleaning, tokenization and stemming**.
 The objectives of these processes are to clean the collections of text documents provided and transfer the documents into a form of text segmentation which can be used for further analysis easily.
 To be more specific, the following issues in text documents will be solved during preprocess:

 - Capital/Lower case
 - Numbers